 Here are some ideas to make your harvesting easy:

-— Harvest on to a plastic sheet so that the soil can be removed easily
+- Harvest onto a plastic sheet so the soil can be removed easily

-— Have a bowl ready to put your potatoes in and get the children to guess and count how many potatoes there will be
+- Have a bowl ready for your potatoes and get the children to guess and count how many potatoes there will be

 Weighing your potatoes

-Don’t forget to enter your weights into the GYOP competition before the closing date (Friday 21 June 2019)to do this you must weigh your potatoes in grams.
+Don’t forget to enter your weights into the GYOP competition before the closing date (Friday 19 June 2020) to do this you must weigh your potatoes in grams.

 Your scales may have a digital display or a dial display.
-You need to know how to read them correctly and you may have to convert from kilograms (kg) to grams (g).
+You need to know how to read them correctly and you may need to convert from kilograms (kg) to grams (g).

 Remember to go from kg to g, just move the decimal point three places to the right, like this 1.0kg = 1000g, 0.1kg = 100g, 0.01kg = 10g